bplmaps/lmec-main-site/content/articles/test-article-for-megan.md

 > Let's take a closer look a few new additions to the LMEC collection.
 Let us know which one is your favorite!

+#### More or Less in Common

+{{< figure src="/uploads/2021-12-29/back-bay-park.png" caption="“[Back Bay Park / Parks Department City of Boston](https://bpl.bibliocommons.com/v2/record/S75C7694805),” (Boston: Park Department, \[1880\])." class="figure-right" >}}

+As we move into 2022, we are thrilled for the opening of our forthcoming exhibition [More or Less in Common](https://www.leventhalmap.org/articles/environmental-justice-exhibition-preview/), a show that will explore the geographic relationship between environmental management and historic patterns of injustice.

 #### Tropical Disease

 {{< figure src="/uploads/2021-12-29/major-tropical-disease.jpeg" caption="Boris Artzybasheff, “[World map of the major tropical diseases: LIFE map by Artzybasheff](https://bpl.bibliocommons.com/v2/record/S75C8038086),” (\[Chicago, Illinois\]: Life, \[1944\])." class="figure-left" >}}